Nutritional therapy should be integrated into the overall management of all trauma, surgery, and critically ill patients.

 Anticipating and addressing hospitalized patients’ dietary needs can therefore substantially impact their disease as well as their outcome.
 Simply put, providing adequate nutrition is essential to high-quality patient care, and given the extreme physiologic, metabolic, and homeostatic changes that can occur after severe injury, nowhere in medicine is this more true than in trauma, surgery, and critical care.

 This chapter is about nutrition, the inflammatory stress responses to injury, and the nutritional needs of the polytrauma patient, for both macro- and micronutrients.
 The first major section on nutritional support provides a thorough, up-to-date guide on nutrition: first, nutritional needs and requirements are addressed in both the healthy patient and the critically ill, hypermetabolic trauma patient; second, we outline the specifics of nutritional intervention, including both enteral and parenteral nutritional support; and last, we cover some special patient populations.
-The second major ...
+The ...